 RELATED EVENT: “Social Studies: An Evening with Tina Barney”

-Photographer Tina Barney‘s career began in the mid-1970s in Sun Valley, Idaho, when she started photographing in color with a large-format-view camera just before returning to New York in 1983.
-Her iconic tableaus portraying the daily life of the social elite are in the permanent collections of numerous institutions, including the Museum of Modern Art, New York, and the Museum of Fine Arts, Boston.
-Barney’s works were featured in the 1987 Whitney Biennial, and her solo exhibitions include Tina Barney: Photographs at the New Orleans Museum of Art (2016); Parallel Perceptions at Lincoln Center’s New York State Theater, New York (2010); and The Europeans at the Barbican Art Gallery, London (2005, which traveled to the Museum of Art, Salzburg, Austria).
+Photographer Tina Barney’s career began in the mid-1970s in Sun Valley, Idaho.
+She started photographing in color with a large-format-view camera before returning to New York in 1983.
+Her iconic tableaus portraying the daily life of the social elite are in the permanent collections of numerous institutions, including the Museum of Modern Art in New York and the Museum of Fine Arts in Boston.
+Barney’s works were featured in the 1987 Whitney Biennial, and her solo exhibitions include Tina Barney: Photographs at the New Orleans Museum of Art (2016); Parallel Perceptions at Lincoln Center’s New York State Theater, New York (2010); and The Europeans at the Barbican Art Gallery, London (2005), which traveled to the Museum of Art, Salzburg, Austria.
 Barney received a Guggenheim Fellowship in 1991 and a Lucie Award for Achievement in Portraiture in 2010.
-The artist’s books include Tina Barney (Rizzoli, 2017), Tina Barney: Players (Steidl, 2010), and Tina Barney: The Europeans (Steidl, 2005).
+Her artist’s books include Tina Barney (Rizzoli, 2017), Tina Barney: Players (Steidl, 2010), and Tina Barney: The Europeans (Steidl, 2005).
 Represented by Paul Kasmin Gallery in New York, Barney lives and works in New York City and Westerly, Rhode Island.